Targa Resources Corp. (TRGP) Shares Plummet Below 1-Year High

 Is It Worth Investing in Targa Resources Corp.
 (NYSE: TRGP) Right Now?

-Targa Resources Corp.
-(NYSE: TRGP) has a higher price-to-earnings ratio of 19.43x compared to its average ratio,, and the 36-month beta value for TRGP is at 2.27.
-Analysts have varying views on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Targa Resources Corp.
+(NYSE: TRGP) is above average at 18.59x.
+The 36-month beta value for TRGP is also noteworthy at 2.27.
+There are mixed opinions on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored